Senior Dog Food Recommendation Guide: Read the Data Before the Age Label

 Use these connected breed, health, and life-stage criteria to read the label more accurately.

-Dog CKD Stage 2 Food Guide: Phosphorus, Protein, and Sodium Checks
+Kidney Dog Food Guide: Phosphorus, Protein Quality, Sodium, and Appetite Checks

 How to evaluate food for dogs with CKD stage 2 by phosphorus disclosure, protein quality, sodium, omega-3s, appetite, and weight trend.